MuhtasimTanmoy/notebook/Language/Rust.md

 **Ownership**

+ - Ownership - The scope that will free the resource.
+Owned.
+ - Mutable Ref - Can be only one.
+No one can Read and write.
+Exclusive access.
+No responsibility to free.
+Only borrowing it.
+Exclusive.
+ - Immutable Ref - No modification.
+Multiple read.
+Shared.

 ``` rust
 // Wont work.
 Stack Allocated.
 Borrowed pointer will leave.
 Borrowed value will not.
 fn dangling() -> &int {